EmCat2000/manual/content/00-acknowledgements/index.md

 [Snap]{.snap} (formerly BYOB) is an extended reimplementation of Scratch (<u>https://scratch.mit.edu</u>) that allows you to Build Your Own Blocks.
-It also features ﬁrst class lists, ﬁrst class procedures, first class sprites, first class costumes, first class sounds, and first class continuations.
+It also features ﬁrst class lists, first class procedures, first class sprites, first class costumes, first class sounds, and first class continuations.
 These added capabilities make it suitable for a serious introduction to computer science for high school or college students.